Handling Missing Data in Downstream Tasks With Distribution-Preserving Guarantees

+\begin{ack} Part of this work was completed during a secondment of C.R. at Soda Team, Inria Saclay, F‑91120 Palaiseau, France.
 The research leading to these results has received funding from the European Union’s HORIZON 2020 Programme under grant agreement no. 101102016 (RECeSS, HORIZON TMA MSCA Postdoctoral Fellowships - European Fellowships, C.R.).
-The funding sources have played no role in the design, the execution nor the analyses performed in this study.
+The funding sources have played no role in the design, the execution nor the analyses performed in this study. \end{ack}